urbanoanderson/ahk-utilities/README.md

 - Install Auto Hot Key for Windows ([link](https://autohotkey.com/download))
 - Clone or download `AHKUtilities.ahk` from this repository.
-- Insert your credentials for certain script functions:
+- Edit the following setup variables at the beginning of the script:
-    - <EMAIL_ADDRESS>
+    - EMAIL_ADDRESS: your personal address.
-    - <TELEGRAM_BOT_KEY>
+    - TELEGRAM_BOT_KEY: key for a telegram bot controlled by you
-    - <TELEGRAM_CHAT_ID>
+    - TELEGRAM_CHAT_ID: chatId for a chat involving the bot (probably a chat with you)
 - Execute `AHKUtilities.ahk` with Auto Hot Key.
 - Optional: Set `AHKUtilities.ahk` to be automatically executed at startup.

 ## How to Use

 AHKUtilities can be used by holding a special hotkey enabler (HE) and pressing a command key.
-By default, the hotkey enabler is ScrollLock.
+By default, the hotkey enabler is `ScrollLock`.
 The following list contains descriptions of available hotkeys for these features:

 ### Power Settings